forcedotcom/lwc-dev-server/local_development_server.md

 - Most recent stable version of Safari, Chrome, Firefox, or Edge web browser
 - Windows—Windows 7 (64-bit and 32-bit) or later
 - Mac—macOS 10.11 or later
-- Linux—Ubuntu 14.0.4
+- Linux—Ubuntu 14.0.4 or later
 - Salesforce CLI

-You can use any code editor, including [Salesforce Extensions for VS Code](https://developer.salesforce.com/tools/extension_vscode), a set of Visual Studio Code extensions that is designed for development on the Lightning Platform.
+To develop Lightning web components, use your favorite code editor.
+We recommend using Visual Studio Code because its [Salesforce Extensions for VS Code](https://developer.salesforce.com/tools/extension_vscode) provide powerful features for development on Lightning Platform.

 ## Installation